terrorizer1980/rust-weechat/weechat-rs/README.md

 ## Example

-Example plugins can be found in the [examples](examples) folder of this repo.
+Example plugins can be found in the [examples] part of the repository.

 The following example shows a minimal working Rust plugin.